 Best Baby Bib

-This likable bib does have a few minor downsides.
-It is the only one in our review that required a 1/2 cup of vinegar added to its initial wash to help set and preserve color.
-Although this is not a big deal, it is an added step, and you will need to have vinegar on hand.
-The manufacture suggests laying the bib flat to dry for best results; however, that is time-consuming.
-Alternatively, you can tumble dry the bib on low heat, which is quicker, and if you are already running the dryer, why not toss it in?
-Mild shrinkage did occur after its initial wash, and its bottom edge slightly curls up, but ironing will remedy this issue.
-Nevertheless, if you don't mind a little work on the front end and if you have a youngster that is a heavy drooler, then the KiddyStar Toddler Bib is your best defense.
+This bib has a few minor downsides.
+It requires adding a 1/2 cup of vinegar to its initial wash to help set and preserve color.
+Although we feel this is not a big deal, it is an added step, and you will need vinegar on hand.
+The manufacturer also suggests laying the bib flat to dry for best results; however, air drying can be time-consuming.
+Alternatively, you can tumble dry the bib on low heat, which is faster, and if you are already running the dryer, why not toss it in?
+We did notice mild shrinkage after its initial wash, and the bottom edges slightly curl up, but ironing will remedy this issue.
+With that said, if you don't mind a little work on the front end, and you have a youngster that is a heavy drooler, then the KiddyStar Toddler Bib is your best defense.
 It will save your sanity by avoiding multiple outfit changes throughout the day, plus you will have no qualms about your baby's comfort.

-The KUDL Absorbent Baby Toddler Bib is a top-contender.
-This bib has premium cotton on the front and fleece lining on the back, which feels ultra-soft.
+The KUDL Absorbent Baby Toddler Bib is a top-contender among the cloth bibs.
+It features premium cotton on the front and fleece lining on the back, which feels ultra-soft.
 It has incredible absorbency capabilities, absorbing thin liquid instantly, and thicker liquid a little slower.
-Most impressive is how much it can retain before seepage, just about the same amount as our top-performing bib.
-This bib has a convenient snap-on closure, which is easy for a caregiver to use and most comfortable for a baby.
-The KUDL is easy to launder, toss it into the washer, then dry on low heat.
-While testing, we did not find this bib to shrink after its initial wash, and the ends do not curl up.
+Most impressive is how much it can retain before seepage, merely the same amount as our top-performing bib.
+This bib offers a convenient snap-on closure, which we think is easy to use for the caregiver and most comfortable for baby.
+The KUDL is easy to launder, toss it into the washer, then dry it on low heat.
+While testing, we did not find this bib to shrink after its initial wash, plus the ends do not curl up.
 We think these are two additional perks on top of its excellent performance.

-One thing to note is that this bib is large and may be too big for a newborn, but more suitable for a toddler.
-Another downside of this bib is that it only offers three neck-size settings, which is better than other contenders in our lineup, but one less than the top-performer.
+This bib is large, and we believe it is too big for a newborn, but fitting for a toddler.
+The bib also offers three neck-size settings, which is better than other contenders in our lineup, but one less than the top-performer.
 Regardless of this minor difference, the KUDL performs nearly the same as the KiddyStar Toddler Bib, and we think it is worth consideration.

-The MatiMati Bandana Bib is a noticeably stylish bib that is a good option for little ones who dribble from teething.
+The MatiMati Bandana Bib is noticeably stylish and a good option for little ones who dribble from teething.
 The front is 100% organic cotton, and the back is 100% polyester fleece.
-The bib is soft to the touch, primarily the fleece on the backside, and it lays flat on the baby's chest instead of bunching up underneath the chin.
-The Bandana Bib snaps on, and babies from 3 months to 24 months of age can wear it.
+The bib is soft to the touch, primarily the fleece on the backside, and we noticed it lays flat on baby's chest instead of bunching up underneath the chin.
+The bib snaps on, and babies from 3 months to 24 months of age can wear it.
 It slowly absorbs thin liquid, and it is excellent at retaining a decent amount.
-However, due to its bandana size and limited footprint, it doesn't hold as much as traditional-style bibs.
+However, due to its bandana size and limited footprint, we believe it doesn't hold as much as traditional-style bibs.

-The bib absorbs thin liquid slowly, yet struggles to absorb thick liquid well.
-It can retain a decent amount of liquid before seepage, nearly matching the traditional-style cloth bibs, but its bandana-style shape is smaller, causing this bib to tap out earlier.
+The bib absorbs thin liquid slowly and struggles to absorb thick liquid well.
+It can retain a decent amount of liquid before seepage, nearly matching the traditional-style cloth bibs, but its bandana-style shape is smaller, causing the bib to tap out earlier.
 The bib is easy to wash, but care instructions say to lay it flat to dry, and we view this as time-consuming.
-It also offers two neck-size settings, which is limiting; you either have large or small, but no other choice.
-Although this bib lacks a range of adjustability and thick liquid gives it a hard time, it is a bronze medalist for absorbency concerning how much it can retain.
+It also offers two neck-size settings, which we believe is limiting; you either have large or small, but no other choice.
+Although this bib lacks a range of adjustability, it is a bronze medalist for absorbency, given how much it can retain.
 We recommend this stylish bib to families who appreciate the quantity of 8 bibs, plus at a reasonable price.

-Traditionally, cloth bibs were for mealtime, but they soaked up the mess and needed to be laundered after every use, making them a poor choice.
-Thankfully, those days are over.
-The Happy Healthy Parent Silicone Bib answers the call of making mealtime easier to clean up.
-The bib's material includes food-grade, high-quality silicone free of BPA and PVC, 100% waterproof, lightweight, and pliable.
+Cloth bibs and mealtime don't always mix, especially when you have a messy eater on your hands.
+Thankfully, the Happy Healthy Parent Silicone Bib answers the call of making mealtime easier to clean up.
+The bib's material includes food-grade, high-quality silicone, free of BPA and PVC, 100% waterproof, lightweight, and pliable.
 Plus, silicone does not easily stain like cloth.
-It moves with the baby and feels comfortable.
-The closure system consists of buttons and holes, which are relatively easy to fasten and disconnect, and it offers a range of four neck-size settings.
-Most noticeable is its deep sturdy pocket that stays open to catch spills and mess.
-Plus, your baby may be excited to discover leftover treasures in the pocket.
+The closure system consists of buttons and holes, which are relatively easy to connect and disconnect, and it offers a range of four neck-size settings.
+Most noticeable is its deep sturdy pocket that stays open to catch spills and food, and your baby may be excited to discover leftover treasures in the pocket.
 When it comes to cleaning the bib, the task couldn't be easier - simply empty the pouch of food, handwash the bib with soapy water, and let it air dry or towel it off.
 However, if you prefer to stick it in the dishwasher, it is dishwasher safe.
 But, we think hand washing will prolong the bib's lifespan.
-The ease in wiping, washing, and dry, plus its flexibility, makes this bib an excellent travel-friendly option.
-Roll it up and carry it in a diaper bag or suitcase.
+The ease of wiping, washing, and quick-drying this bib makes it an excellent travel-friendly option, too.

 This bib is not for soaking-up drool or to be worn for an extended time.
-The pocket will not catch-all, but it will significantly reduce the amount of food you will be picking up off the floor.
-One thing to be aware of is that users report that the holes can rip over time and that a child's long hair can catch in the buttons.
-Despite these flaws, we believe the Happy Healthy Parent Silicone Bib is one of the easiest bibs to use and a mealtime superstar.
+We think the pocket does not catch all, but significantly reduces the amount of food you will be picking up off the floor.
+In our opinion, the button holes can rip over time and a child's long hair can catch in the closure system.
+Despite these flaws, we believe the Happy Healthy Parent Silicone Bib is one of the easiest bibs to use and a mealtime must-have.

 The smock-style Bumkins Sleeved Bib offers an advantage that other bibs in our review do not: full-coverage.
-Its waterproof fabric and long sleeves protect clothing underneath and is for babies 6 months - 24 months of age.
+Its waterproof fabric and long sleeves protect clothing underneath.
+This bib is suitable for babies 6 months to 24 months of age.
 The material is free of BPA, Lead, Phthalates, and PVC.
 The closure system is a tie that holds its durability over time and is not easily undone by baby, which is great for when your little one is covered in a mess.
 Another bonus is that this bib is machine washable.
-Toss it into the washer, then hang to air-dry.
+Toss it into the washer, and let it air-dry.

 A downside of this bib is that the large pocket is basted 1/4 inch in the middle at the top to preserve the pocket shape, which limits what you can place inside.
 Also, the bib is relatively long, and the pocket lays at lap level, so it is not very effective at catching food.
-Even though this bib is soft and flexible, it is not as comfortable as other cloth bibs.
-But, if you have a little Picasso who enjoys art exploration or a child who wants to feed themself, but creates a mess, then this bib is an excellent full-coverage option.
+Even though the bib is soft and flexible, we do not think it's as comfortable as other cloth bibs.
+But, if you have a little Picasso who enjoys messy art exploration or a child who wants to feed themself, then this bib is an excellent full-coverage option.

 Your teething baby will put just about anything in their mouth.
-Instead of worrying whether a teether has landed on a germy floor, or fallen out of baby's reach, the Nuby Reversible Muslin Teething Bib is a brilliant solution to this issue.
-This drool catcher is a bandana style bib made of muslin, with a BPA-free teether attached at the tip, where it is easily accessible for baby.
-The fabric feels soft, and continues to be softer with each additional wash.
+Instead of worrying about a teether falling onto a germy floor, or out of baby's reach, the Nuby Reversible Muslin Teething Bib is a brilliant solution to this issue.
+This drool catcher is a bandana style bib made of muslin with a BPA-free teether attached at the tip, easily accessible for baby.
+The fabric feels soft and continues to be softer with each additional wash.
 This bib is designed for little ones as early as 3 months of age and on.
 It is also easy to wash and can tumble dry on low heat (a rare find in bib-Ville).

 The Aden + Anais Burpy Bib is a versatile, two-in-one design that can either be a burp cloth or snap-on bib.
 This bib is made of 100% cotton muslin and is soft to the touch.
-Its kidney bean shape and substantial size provides excellent coverage while burping, or for baby while feeding.
+Its kidney bean shape and substantial size provide excellent coverage while burping or feeding baby.
 It is one of the largest bibs in our review.
 This bib is easy to wash and can tumble dry on low heat.
-What is great about this bib is that it offers longevity.
+What is excellent about this bib is that it offers longevity.
 You can use it from day one, when you welcome home baby, up to introducing solids, and beyond.

 A downside of the Burpy Bib is that it lacks absorbency powers, even with its quilted material.
 It absorbs both thin and thick liquid quickly but performs better with smaller amounts, as larger volumes begin to seep through to clothing underneath.
-The baby bib offers only one neck-size, but, with that said, it is on the larger side.
-Also, there is some mild shrinkage after the initial wash.
-Regardless of its flaws, we feel that this bib is worth the splurge for its dual-purpose and longevity, plus it is easy to wash, soft for baby, and offers excellent coverage due to its generous size.
+The baby bib offers only one neck-size, but the neck space is on the larger side.
+Also, we noticed some mild shrinkage after its initial wash.
+Regardless of these flaws, we believe this bib is worth the splurge for its dual-purpose and longevity, plus it is easy to wash, soft for baby, and offers excellent coverage due to its generous size.